thomasjbradley/micromodel/README.md

 Validates the information in the object against the field constraints.

-The method will return `true` if the form is valid, and a collection of Symfony\Form error messages if invalid.
+- `@return` — `true` if the form is valid, and a collection of Symfony\Form error messages if invalid.

 ```php
 <?php